Best wasp repellent plants – 10 plants to naturally deter these insects from your yard

 8. Basil

-‘As humans, we may enjoy the aroma of basil in a rich tomato sauce, but bees and wasps are put off by the fragrance,’ say Ehrlich Pest Control
+‘As humans, we may enjoy the aroma of basil in a rich tomato sauce, but bees and wasps are put off by the fragrance,’ says Ehrlich Pest Control.

-You can grow basil from seed, indoors and out.
+You can grow basil from seed, indoors and out across US hardiness zone 3 to zone 11, like with these basil seeds from Amazon.
 For best results, sow seeds at regular intervals throughout spring and summer.

 Basil requires constant heat to grow and dislikes sitting in wet compost, where if left it will quickly rot.
 The soft and tasty leaves also scorch very easily so make sure your crop is positioned out of direct sun.